RosettaCommons/FvHallucinator/README.md

   --outdir $PREFIX/results #where the post-processing results will be stored
 ```
 Results will include sequences of all CDR H3 designs in the file $PREFIX/results/sequences_indices.fasta, full Fv sequence of all designs in $PREFIX/results/sequences.fasta and sequence logos.

+For post-processing designs at the Vh-Vl interface, we additionally use ANARCI.
+This must be installed as described [here](https://github.com/oxpig/ANARCI).
+If ANARCI is not installed, FR scores will not be calculated.

 ## Hallucination with wildtype seeding
 Hallucinated designs can be seeded with residues from the starting antibody (target_pdb) instead of random initialization with ``` --seed_with_WT ```.